 Typically, business owners will be able to verify that their business and personal interests are separate by reviewing their business and personal credit reports and scores.

 When Do I Start Using My Business Credit Card?

 You can start using your business credit card immediately after it has been approved and activated.
 It usually takes at least 7 to 10 business days to receive your card by mail.

 What’s the Highest Business Credit Score?

+The highest business credit score varies depending on the credit reporting agency that is used.
 However, a business with a score of 800 or higher is generally considered to have an excellent credit rating.